 1. Use props like foam rollers, thera bands, straps, and balls to keep things interesting and boost range of motion quickly.
 Check out the video here to see how.

 2. Play relaxing music that helps you breath and calm down.
-I love Buddha Bar III.
+I love Buddha Bar.
 Or buy a good set of yoga stretching DVDs.
-I use 4 different sets of Shiva Rea dvds.
+I use 4 different sets of Shiva Rea DVDs.

-3. Use powerful visualizations techniques such as the Franklin Method: Dynamic Alignment Through Imagery.
+3. Use powerful visualizations or what Eric Franklin creator of the Franklin Method calls Dynamic Alignment through Imagery.
 Franklin teaches some killer imagery in his books that include visualizing waterfalls, squeezing water from a sponge, butter melting, etc. Sounds weird but it works!

 4. Don't compete!
 The point is to improve your flexibility not to be more flexible than somebody else.